Mother and Baby Homes Commission of Investigation: Racism

 The report details that 275 children were born in or passed through the mother and baby homes under investigation.
 The report states that was "no evidence of discrimination" in relation to how adoptions were decided upon, nor in the testimonies of some mixed-race people who had spoken to the Commission.
 This is disputed by the Association of Mixed Race Irish (AMRI) and Bryan Fanning, the Professor of Migration and Social Policy at University College Dublin.

-A spokesperson for AMRI, Conrad Bryan, said "On the one hand to say there was no evidence of discrimination and then to continue on and say race was taken into account in placing children — that's a very confused inconclusive statement.
+A spokesperson for AMRI, Conrad Bryan, said:On the one hand to say there was no evidence of discrimination and then to continue on and say race was taken into account in placing children—that's a very confused inconclusive statement.
 It just appears that the testimony we've given has basically not been believed.
 They relied primarily on records they discovered and checked.
 However, a lot of the testimony can be seen in the report and people can read and make their own judgements on it and see the extent of the racism.
 The commission says itself there was casual and unthinking racism, even negative bias, so they're clearly showing that racism existed.
 I was in Pelletstown during the 1960s and the report says virtually 100% of illegitimate children were adopted.
 Of the majority of the mixed-race children in Pelletstown, only 48% were adopted.
-Now if that isn't racism, can somebody explain to me what is racism?"
+Now if that isn't racism, can somebody explain to me what is racism?

 Reactions to Commission's final report

-The release of the final report generated huge media interest in Ireland and abroad.
-The state broadcaster, RTÉ, created a special section on its website to cover the issue, publishing over 40 news articles on the topic in the days following release.
+The release of the final report generated huge media interest, in Ireland and abroad.
+The state broadcaster, RTÉ, published over 40 news articles on the topic in the days following release.

-There were mixed reactions from a variety of organisations and individuals.

-Religious orders

-Bon Secours Sisters

-The Bon Secours Sisters, who ran the nursing home which eventually resulted in the setting up of the Commission, released an apology.
-It states:

-The order also committed to participating in a "Restorative Recognition Scheme" to be set up to compensate survivors.

-Daughters of Charity

-The Daughters of Charity ran the Saint Patrick's Mother and Baby Home (also known as Pelletstown) on the Navan Road, in Dublin.
-They released a statement commending the report and stating that "Many of our sisters dedicated their lives to supporting these women, who arrived at the service in which the sisters were employed to have their babies in secret, with little or no support from family and wider society.
-We so wish and deeply regret that we could not have done more to ease the burden and suffering carried by these women, mostly alone, as they dealt with both a major crisis in their lives and totally unjustifiable rejection.
-Today, as this important report is published, our thoughts are for the thousands of women and children who suffered without justification or purpose in an Ireland that thankfully has changed forever."